Purchase Orders Less than $1,000

 Accounts Payable will automatically pay purchase orders that are less than $1,000, without approval from the department.
-(Purchasing does not send a receiver/cream copy to the department for these orders.)
 If the department does not want payment to be made, they must contact Accounts Payable as soon as possible.

 The purchase order directs the vendor to send invoices to Accounts Payable and to include this information: